facebook pixel

 9. Recording and Reporting

-An HR executive’s job responsibilities for developing and implementing HR Recording and reporting systems to track and analyze HR performance and effectiveness.
+An HR executive’s job responsibilities for develop and implement HR Recording and reporting systems to track and analyze HR performance and effectiveness.
 This includes developing and tracking key performance indicators (KPIs), analyzing HR data to identify trends and opportunities for improvement, and providing regular reports to senior leadership.

 10. HR Technology